 April 30 - Substitute keeper Stone relieved by Relief Keeper Thomas H Watts who stayed until November 1.

-Eugene Theodore "Cap" Knight, brother of Thomas opens store across inlet on tip of peninsula that used to exist off Wahoo Bay.
+Eugene Theodore "Cap" Knight, brother of Thomas opens store across inlet on peninsula between the ocean and Wahoo Bay.

 (circa 1926 - inlet beach: showing hurricane damage)